 The Company considers all highly liquid investments purchased with a maturity of 90 days or less to be cash equivalents.
-There was no cash equivalent balances for the year ended December 31, 2011 (2010 - \$Nil).
+The company maintains cash and cash equivalent balances with financial institutions that may exceed federally insured limits.
+There was no cash equivalent balances for the year ended December 31, 2013 (2012 - \$Nil).